robfatland/othermathclub/README.md

 > appropriate challenges.

-## Language dichotomy
+## Language

-We learn a languages on multiple levels; and let's suppose we are motivated by some need to communicate so all those levels are important.
+We learn a languages on multiple levels; and let's suppose we are motivated by some need to communicate so all those levels come together.
-Python as a programming language follows this pattern; so the challenge in the club is to combine motivating ideas with learning the mechanics of coding.
-With a limited club time of 75 minutes per week this challenge is very acute.
+Python as a programming language follows this pattern; so the challenge in the club is to combine motivating ideas with a process of learning the basics, the mechanics of coding.
+Do this with a limited club time of 75 minutes per week.

-Let's assume that details of Python syntax are going to be picked up the students along the way.
+Let's assume that details of Python syntax will be picked up by the students along the way.
 We are now free to shift emphasis to ideas and ask:
-What kinds of ideas will translate to a good learning experience?
+What are some ideas that produce a good learning experience?
-An example of one such idea is given at the top in the story of Ms. Halfway.
+One such idea is the story of Ms. Halfway.

-This problem has three great features.
+The Ms. Halfway problem ('Where does she wind up?') has three great features.
 First we can act it out in the classroom.
 Second it can be solved mathematically.
 And third it can be simulated using a small amount of Python code.
-This is the basis

 ## Teaching approach

+### Part 1 Start with ideas

+As noted above we hope to begin with ideas that have nothing to do with computers or `print` statements.
+From there we want to dream up exploratory ideas that translate to calculation.
+Then and only then, thirdly, we open our computers and begin writing code.

+Once the code works we can solve the problem.
+However in the spirit of exploration this is intended as a rewarding starting point.
+Is our code able to help us explore other questions?
+Other ideas?

+### Part 2 Methods

-Middle school students do not (with some exceptions) have the perseverence to simply learn `print` and `while` and so on.
+Middle school students do not (with some exceptions) have the perseverence to simply learn `print` and `while` in a vacuum.
 Here are some approaches to leading the process.

 - code along: Instructor writes code on the whiteboard, student copies.
 Explanations as we go.
 Good to get started and get a working result.
 Does not get the students self-sufficient
-- solve this challenge: Instructor gives a problem to solve by writing code.
+- Solve it: The guide presents a problem to solve via code.
-This might be a many-steps process.
-Interactively determine what commands to use.
-Students help one another: The one who gets it first becomes the expert.
+This might be a many-steps / iterative process.
+Interactively go over relevant commands.
+Students work together or individually.
+Here the idea is to provide minimal intervention; so working on self-sufficiency.
 - Socratic: Instructor chooses a student, asks them a high-level question.
-Example: "Where does Ms. Halfway end up?"
-Assuming the student is not sure of the answer, we get to quiz this student and perhaps other students on small steps to eventually build the code to give an answer.
-Very important:
+Example: After introducing Ms. Halfway ask "Where does she end up?"
+Assuming the student is not sure of the answer: We resort to small leading questions directed to this student and to other students.
+By means of these small steps we eventually arrive at a plan for code that solves the problem.
-There is no coding until the algorithm is understood.
+Very important: No coding until the algorithm is understood.
+- Kinesthetic: Activities away from the computer that enact some part of a source idea.
+These work well if there is some motion involved and if there is an opportunity to reach a non-obvious conclusion.

+### Part 3 Pedagogy

+Python syntax can be deconstructed into (let us say) 20 sub-topics.
+These can be organized into a learning sequence.
+Elements of the sequence are then presented and internalized.
+As an example starting point we want to begin with *flow* (statements and order of execution), *information* (variables and data structures) and *bugs* (iterative development).
+We might try and solve the task of getting a drink of water.

 ## Originating from ideas